yeha-777/yeha-777.github.io/_posts/2024-07-19-papers-for-the-weekend.md

 ---
 layout: post
-title: Papers for the weekend
+title: papers for the weekend
 #subtitle: There's lots to learn!
 #gh-repo:
 #gh-badge: